How to Divert Traffic Using IP2Location in a Next.js Website — SitePoint

 Let’s now see if our website can block traffic originating from Tor networks.
 Simply visit the Tor website and install the Tor browser for your platform.
 Here’s a screenshot of what the website should look like:

-Tip: In case you experience difficulty installing Tor on you computer, you may find it easier installing and running Tor browser on your Android or IOS device.
+Tip: In case you experience difficulty installing Tor on your computer, you may find it easier installing and running Tor browser on your Android or IOS device.

 Local Database Option